amkrajewski/nimCSO/README.md

 - **Efficient brute force approaches** (for handling up to 25 dimensions)
 - **Custom search algorithm** (for up to 40 dimensions)
-- **Genetic algorithm** (for any dimensionality)
-, and (2) a scaffold for building even more elaborate methods in the future, including heuristics going beyond data availability.
+- **Genetic algorithm** (for any dimensionality) and (2) a scaffold for building even more elaborate methods in the future, including heuristics going beyond data availability.
 All configuration is done with a simple human-readable `YAML` config file and plain text data files, making it easy to modify the search method and its parameters with no knowledge of programming and only basic command line skills.
 A single command is used to recompile (`nim c -f`) and run (`-r`) problem (`-d:configPath=config.yaml`) with `nimCSO`
 (`src/nimcso`) using one of several methods.
 Advanced users can also quickly customize the provided methods with brief scripts using the `nimCSO` as a data-centric library.

+# Usage
+## Quick Start

+## Advanced Usage

+# Installation

+# Citing